Steven Pressley: Fleetwood Town

 Following his departure from Coventry City, Pressley worked as a scout for Premier League club Southampton.
 Pressley was appointed manager of Fleetwood Town on 6 October 2015, replacing Graham Alexander.

 Pressley resigned as manager of Fleetwood Town on 26 July 2016.

 Pafos

 Pressley was appointed manager of Cypriot First Division club Pafos in February 2018.

 Carlisle United

 Pressley was appointed manager of English League Two club Carlisle United on 16 January 2019.
 Carlisle had been in sixth place in League Two when Pressley took over, but they finished outside the promotion playoffs in 11th place.
 Pressley then made a large number of changes to the squad during the 2019 summer transfer window.
 He was dismissed by the board on 13 November 2019, with the team in 19th place.

 On 10 May 2021, it was announced that Pressley would take up the role of Head of Individual Development at Brentford on 1 July 2021.

 Dundee

 After departing Brentford, Pressley was announced as head coach of Scottish Premiership club Dundee.
+Pressley proved an unpopular choice at first and his hiring drew a hostile reaction from many Dundee fans regarding his pedigree.
+The first half of the season proved difficult and reached its peak in December when Pressley considered leaving over fan pressure.
+However, Dundee struck form in the last week of December and went on to have a notably improved second half of the season culminating in Premiership safety and an 8th place finish with the fans much more supportive of him.

+On 30 July 2026, Pressley signed a new rolling contract with Dundee.